 As part of the Issaquah Highlands development, the developer, Port Blakely, donated funds for the construction of an introductory skills bike park at Central Park.

-The City is partnering with the Evergreen Mountain Bike Alliance to help make this long awaited amenity a reality in 2020.
+The City is partnering with the Evergreen Mountain Bike Alliance to help make this long awaited amenity a reality.
 As the local experts in mountain bike facilities, they are providing their design expertise for this introductory skill building bike park at Central Park.

-To stay connected on this project, subscribe to the Parks and Recreation category in the City's Notify Me tool.
+To stay connected on this project, subscribe to the Parks and Community Services category in the City's Notify Me tool.